 Interim Director & Farm Manager – Student Organic Farm

-Originally from the Lone-Star State, Denae has made Michigan her official home.
+Although she hails originally from the Lone-Star State, Denae has made Michigan her official home.
 She first came to the Great Lakes region to study at Saint Mary’s College in South Bend, IN where she majored in Biology and Sociology.
-Following graduation, she moved to Chicago to work in public health research.
+Following graduation, she moved to Chicago to work in public health research at Northwestern University and University of Illinois, Chicago.
 It was there that she discovered her interest in farming, albeit from a systems perspective.
 She moved to Michigan in 2008 and completed the Organic Farming Certificate Program in 2009.
-That year she began coordinating member services for the farm’s CSA as well as her position as the Recruitment Coordinator for the Organic Farmer Training Program (OFTP).
-Along with other program staff, she collaboratively redesigned the program into its current format.
-Denae has held several other roles, including: OFTP Program Manager and Cut Flowers Manager.
-In November of 2014, Denae began serving as the Interim Director of the Student Organic Farm.
+Along with other program staff, she collaboratively redesigned the program into its non-credit format in 2010.
+Between 2010 and 2015 held several different positions at the farm, including Propagation Manager, CSA Member Services Coordinator, OFTP Program Manager, Wholesale Manager, and Recruitment Coordinator.

 December 8, 2016